pasha0x/lightpaper/README.md

 # Lightpapper KYODO
 ## INTRO

 Modern capitalism is undergoing radical changes due to new social trends and blockchain development.
-We are living in the Post-Fordism era, where the labor is not alienated anymore, capital isn't fixed and means of production not necessarily owned by the bourgeoisie.
-So Karl Marx can rest in peace while our generation should rethink not only the Labor conditions and organization structures, but the Labor itself.
+We are living in the Post-Fordism era, where the labor is not alienated anymore, capital isn't fixed and means of production aren't necessarily owned by the bourgeoisie.
+So Karl Marx can rest in peace while our generation rethinking not only the Labor conditions and organization structures, but the Labor itself.

 *"Redefining opportunities and responsibilities for people in a society absent of mass formal employment is likely to be the single most pressing social issue of the century" Rifkin*